 Support for those during their loss.

 A survivors peer support group, being present with each other to share hope and resources.
 The group is open to everyone who has lost someone to the act of suicide.

-Halifax Survivors of Suicide Loss (SOS) Group meets on the 2nd Wednesday of each month from 7:30 - 9:00pm at St. Andrew's in the Mary Holmes room.
+Halifax Survivors of Suicide Loss (SOS) Group meets on the 2nd Wednesday of each month from 7:30 - 9:00pm at Saint Andrew's in the Mary Holmes room.
 No registration is necessary.

-Please note that group members are not trained counsellors.
+Please note that group members are not trained counselors.

 ***Yasmin will be moving offices to 989 Young Ave as of 1 January 2023***

 Individual Counseling and Music Therapy services are offered at Saint Andrew's United Church by Yasmin Kawar, a Certified Music Therapist (MTA) and Registered Counseling Therapist Candidate (RCT-C).

 Yasmin operates independently out of Saint Andrew's and works collaboratively with clients to support their personal goals and well-being.
 Sessions use verbal processing and music as therapeutic tools to creatively explore challenges, deepen self-understanding, and develop innate resources for healing and personal growth.

 Yasmin’s approach to therapy is person-centered, anti-oppressive, and trauma-informed.
 She works with adult individuals with overall mental health concerns as well as addictions and trauma.
 By considering the intersecting contexts of clients’ lives, Yasmin meets her clients where they are in their life journey to encourage empowered positive change.